 How to Prepare a Grapefruit

 To prepare this fruit to take full advantage of the benefits of grapefruit and its nutritional properties, you will need to hold on to the white layer below the rind.
-This particular area is the richest in pectin, which is a soluble fiber.
+This area is the richest in pectin, a soluble fiber.

 - Use any peeler of your choice to remove the thin yellow rind.